MrOtherGuy/fx-autoconfig/readme.md

 ## General

-### _ucUtils.createElement(document,tagname,attributes) -> xulElement
+### _ucUtils.createElement(document,tagname,attributes,isHTML) -> Element

     _ucUtils.createElement(document,"menuitem",{ id:"someid", class:"aClass", label:"some label" })

-Attaches a new XUL element with tagname to the given document and adds it attributes from attributes object.
+Attaches a new element with tagname to the given document and adds it attributes from attributes object. isHTML is a boolean indicating whether the element is XUL element or HTML element - defaults to false.

 ### _ucUtils.getScriptdata() -> Array